Vadim-Karpenko/golang-json-sync-service/README.md

-This a backend service written in Golang using Gin and WebSocket to keep JSON data synchronized between clients.
-It utilizes Redis for persistence, ensuring quick response times.
-The service allows clients to upload JSON data, receive updates from other clients via WebSocket, and query the entire thing, ideal for applications that require real-time synchronization and data consistency across multiple clients.
+This is a backend service written in Golang using Gin and WebSocket to keep JSON data synchronized between clients.
+It uses Redis for persistence, ensuring quick response times.
+The service allows clients to upload JSON data, receive updates from other clients via WebSocket, and query the entire data.
+This is ideal for applications that require real-time synchronization and data consistency across multiple clients.

 ## Technologies Used